chef/automate/components/docs-chef-io/content/automate/servicenow_event_creation.md

 - Chef InSpec scan alerts

-  Includes the Inspec scan run alerts grouped by the message key.
+  Includes the Chef Inspec scan run alerts grouped by the message key.
 The message key is either set as profile or node in the properties section.

 - Chef Infra client runs